NoahAmsel/NoahAmsel.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a third-year PhD student in Computer Science at NYU, where I'm advised by [Joan Bruna](https://cims.nyu.edu/~bruna/) and [Chris Musco](https://www.chrismusco.com).
-I'm supported by an NSF Graduate Research Fellowship.
+My degree is supported by an NSF Graduate Research Fellowship.
-I am affiliated with the [Algorithms and Foundations](https://cs.nyu.edu/theory-group/) group, [MaD](https://cds.nyu.edu/mad/), and [CILVR](https://wp.nyu.edu/cilvr/).
+I'm affiliated with the [Algorithms and Foundations](https://cs.nyu.edu/theory-group/), [MaD](https://cds.nyu.edu/mad/), and [CILVR](https://wp.nyu.edu/cilvr/) groups.
-I also help organize the [ML-NYC](http://mlnyc.com) speaker series.
+I also help organize the [ML-NYC](http://mlnyc.com) speaker series at the Flatiron Institute.

 I study algorithms mathematically.
 The main themes in my research are linear algebra, approximation theory, and deep learning.
 I'm broadly interested in scientific computing and optimization too.

-Previously, I was a research engineer at [Reservoir Labs](https://www.hipeac.net/network/institutions/7229/reservoir-labs/) (now Qualcomm) working on modeling congestion control in communication networks and on non-convex optimization.
+Previously, I was a research engineer at [Reservoir Labs](https://www.hipeac.net/network/institutions/7229/reservoir-labs/) (now Qualcomm) working on modeling congestion control in communication networks.
 Before that, I was an undergrad at Yale, where I worked with [Bob Frank](https://bobfrank1.github.io/) as part of the [CLAY](http://clay.yale.edu/) lab and was advised by [Dan Spielman](http://www.cs.yale.edu/homes/spielman/).
 I've spent summers at Adobe Research, [Polymathic](https://polymathic-ai.org), and at the Weizmann Institute, the latter working on phylogenetic inference with [Boaz Nadler](https://www.weizmann.ac.il/math/Nadler/home) and [Ariel Jaffe](https://arieljaffe.huji.ac.il/).